-So you have discovered Europe’s rail-worthiness and are picking out your InterRail stops for the adventure of a lifetime.
+So you've discovered Europe’s rail-worthiness and are picking out your main stops for the adventure of a lifetime.
 Exploring Europe by train is one of the most freeing experiences.
-Your journey suddenly becomes completely flexible leaving you in charge to decide the ‘when and where’s’ instead of fretting about flight connections or trying to find reasonable prices.
-Do this summer by train and be sure to pick cities that will fill you with wonder, culture and laughter.
+Your journey suddenly becomes completely flexible, leaving you in charge to decide the ‘when and wheres’ instead of fretting about flight connections.
+But with so much to see, what stops should you prioritize?
 Here are three stops on your next InterRail adventure that you can’t afford to miss:

-Stop one: The city of canals and tulips
+Stop 1: The city of canals and museums

 Anne Frank House

 Millions of people have picked up the published version of Anne’s diary and been shocked and saddened by the events it details, but not everyone has had the chance to step into her reality.
-As an important part of Holocaust history, a trip to the attic where the Frank Family hid from the Nazis is unmissable.
 Visiting the Anne Frank Museum is not just to walk through a space hidden by a bookcase; it is to be reminded of a time not so long ago where hate took over.
 Inside you will find a number of exhibitions including items from the eight people who hid in the annex as well as some short films that piece their stories together.
-As this is a hugely popular attraction, we recommend grabbing tickets in advance.
+As this is a hugely popular attraction, we recommend grabbing tickets well in advance.

-Pack your museum brain and make your way to Rijksmuseum, a national museum filled with arts and history.
+Make your way to Rijksmuseum, a national museum filled with arts and history.
 The incredible collections inside were once found at The Hague, but in 1808 they were moved to Amsterdam and became part of the largest art museum in the country.
 When you step inside you will be greeted with familiar, famous works and interesting pieces you could never have imagined.
-Art lovers will need a good four hours to make their way around, so be sure to save enough time!
+Art lovers will need a good four hours to make their way around, so be sure to schedule enough time!

 Van Gogh Museum

-Be sure to step into the mind of the misunderstood genius that painted the world in ways we will never forget.
-The Van Gogh Museum is dedicated to the works of this troubled artist, covering its walls with incredible strokes of beauty.
+Make time to step into the mind of the misunderstood genius that painted the world in ways we will never forget.
+The Van Gogh Museum is dedicated to the works of this troubled artist, covering its walls with incredible strokes of blue beauty.
 Some of his famous Self-Portraits can be found here, along with paintings such as; The Potato Eaters, The Yellow House and Wheatfield with Crows.

-Stop two: The city that pulled down its wall
+Stop 2: The city that pulled down its wall

 Berlin is saturated in culture and controversial history making it a place that will interest every kind of traveler.
 Learn the story of the monumental wall and its fall at Checkpoint Charlie and the Berlin Wall Memorial.